com-lihaoyi/.github/profile/README.md

 - https://github.com/orgs/com-lihaoyi/discussions/6

-The `com-lihaoyi` projects are all open source, but if you want to learn more about writing Scala in the easy and productive way, you check out the following book:
+The `lihaoyi` projects are all open source, but if you want to learn more about writing Scala in the easy and productive way, you check out the following book:

 - [Hands-on Scala Programming: *learn the Scala language in a practical, project-based way*](https://www.handsonscala.com/)

-*Hands-on Scala Programming* also comes with over 150 worked examples that demonstrate how to use Scala with the `com-lihaoyi` projects in a wide variety of real scenarios:
+*Hands-on Scala Programming* also comes with over 150 worked examples that demonstrate how to use Scala with the `lihaoyi` projects in a wide variety of real scenarios:

 - [Online Examples](https://github.com/handsonscala/handsonscala#part-i-introduction-to-scala)